 Provide an overview of the whole report: background to topic, aim of project, methodology used, and main findings of project at this point in time.

-In recent times as the automotive industry has shifted its focus towards electric powered vehicle development, the demand for effective Li-ion battery cells has surged.
-In order to reach optimal performance levels these modern batteries function at greater and narrower operating temperature ranges.
-These conditions present significant obstacles for design engineers, they must tackle greater safety risks, shorter battery lives, and hindered efficiencies amongst other power problems.
+As the automotive industry has shifted its focus towards electric powered vehicle development, the demand for effective Li-ion battery cells has surged.
+In order to reach optimal performance levels these modern batteries function at higher and narrower operating temperature ranges.
+These conditions present significant obstacles for design engineers; they must tackle greater safety risks, shorter battery lives, and hindered efficiencies amongst other power problems.
 Research has been undertaken to investigate how an effective cooling system can be utilized to prevent overheating and to ensure heat dissipation away from the battery cells.
-These cooling systems are part of what is known as a Battery Thermal Management Systems (BTMS).
+These cooling systems are part of what is known as a Battery Thermal Management System (BTMS).

 The aim of this project is to develop a numerical model of the Li-ion batteries found in electric vehicles and to investigate the effectiveness of different thermal management systems.
 The primary focus of the project is the investigation of forced convection BTM systems (air, water, coolant etc.) and the secondary focus is on Phase-Change Materials (PCM) systems.
-The project uses MATLAB to create a code for modelling the characteristics of a 2-dimensional battery and simulates the heat flux in to and out of the battery cell.
+MATLAB is used for modelling the characteristics of a 2-dimensional battery and simulates the heat flux in to and out of the battery cell.
 The code is marched through time with unsteady current settings representing the typical life cycle of the battery.
-Different boundary conditions are set for varying cooling systems and heat flux is measured and compared.
+Different boundary conditions are set for varying cooling systems and heat flux is calculated and compared.

 Part of the final report will look at converting the heat flux values into a temperature plot in order to investigate possible areas where operation temperature is too large.
 The report will put these results into context by examining the predicted changes in performance statistics as a result of the BTMS installed.
-Finally, an optimal solution will be discussed which is efficient and practical in meeting the cooling demands and may possibly be an amalgamation of two or more BTMS systems.
+Finally, an optimal solution will be presented which is efficient and practical in meeting the cooling demands and may possibly be an amalgamation of two or more BTMS systems.

 Introduction